What Is Keyword Research?

 Rules:

-- One primary keyword per page (never target the same primary keyword on two pages)
+- One primary keyword per page.
+Avoid targeting the same primary keyword on two pages if you want to avoid keyword cannibalisation.

-- Multiple secondary keywords per page (3–8 related terms)
+- Multiple secondary keywords per page.
+Three to eight related terms is usually enough.

 SA-Specific Keyword Research Tips